 A whipworm infection is brought about by the Trichuris trichiura parasite which affects the large intestine.

-An infection can arise after ingesting water or dirt contaminated by feces that contains the whipworm parasites.
+Generally, an infection can arise after ingesting water or dirt contaminated by feces that contains the whipworm parasites.
 If directly exposed to the contaminated feces, the individual might also acquire the infection.

-The infection is likely to affect children.
+Furthermore, the infection is likely to affect children.
 It is also common among those who live in area with hot, humid climates as well as areas with poor sanitation and hygiene.

 What are the signs?